-- 1. An individual who is an Eligible Employee on the Employer Plan Sponsor's Effective Date may choose to enroll during the Initial Enrollment Period.
-The Eligible Employee shall become a Subscriber as of the Effective Date of the Employer Plan Sponsor.
+- 1. An individual who is an Eligible Employee on the State of Florida Plan Sponsor's Effective Date may choose to enroll during the Initial Enrollment Period.
+The Eligible Employee shall become a Subscriber as of the Effective Date of the State of Florida Plan Sponsor.
 Eligible Dependents may also be enrolled during the Initial Enrollment Period.
 The Effective Date of coverage for an Eligible Dependent(s) shall be the same as the Subscriber's Effective Date. - 2.
-An individual who becomes an Eligible Employee after the Effective Date of the Employer Plan Sponsor (for example, newly-hired employees) may choose to enroll before, or within, the Initial Enrollment Period.
-The Effective Date of coverage for such individual shall be determined by the applicable Waiting Period set forth on the Employer Application.
+An individual who becomes an Eligible Employee after the Effective Date of the State of Florida Plan Sponsor (for example, newly-hired employees) may choose to enroll before, or within, the Initial Enrollment Period.
+The Effective Date of coverage for such individual shall be determined by the applicable Waiting Period set forth on the State of Florida Application.